Joey Barton: Queens Park Rangers

 On 13 May, on the final day of the season, with QPR requiring at least a draw in their match away at Manchester City or for Bolton Wanderers to not win in order to guarantee Premier League safety, Barton was sent off in the 55th minute for violent misconduct after elbowing Carlos Tevez in the face.
 Immediately after being shown a red card, he kicked Sergio Agüero in the back of the knee and attempted to head-butt Vincent Kompany.
 Barton had to be dragged from the pitch by former teammate Micah Richards as he rowed with Manchester City players and staff and attempted to square-off with striker Mario Balotelli.
 QPR went on to concede two late goals and lose the match 3–2, but avoided relegation due to Bolton's draw at Stoke City.
 Barton commented after the match saying that he was trying to "take [one] of their players with me."
 The FA responded by issuing two charges of violent conduct against him, for the kick and the attempted head-butt, the initial foul already carrying with it a charge of violent conduct.
 Barton accepted the charge for kicking Agüero but denied the charge for attempting to head-butt Kompany.
 QPR also began an internal investigation into his behaviour, amid speculation that he would be stripped of the captaincy, fined and possibly either sold, released on a free transfer or have his contract terminated for gross misconduct.

 On 23 May, Barton attended an FA hearing.
-Punishing him for all three counts of violent conduct, Barton was handed a twelve-match ban and fined £75,000.
-On 25 June, QPR announced the results of their internal investigation.
+Punishing him for all three counts of violent conduct, Barton was handed a 12-match ban and fined £75,000.
+On 25 June, QPR announced the results of its internal investigation.
 Barton was stripped of the captaincy and fined six weeks' wages, believed to have been around £500,000.
 Barton was also removed from the club's pre-season tour of Asia, and in a statement the club said that they had "also reached agreement with Barton that if he seriously breaches the club's disciplinary procedures again, the club reserves the right to terminate his contract".
 Barton responded by saying that "My behaviour was wrong and I accept the punishment that has been imposed upon me as a result."